howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

 And that's it!
 Now your Rails responses will include an HTTP-only cookie with session info.
 And each AJAX request with `credentials: "include"` will send that cookie back to be authenticated.

 For authorization, protect your controller actions.
-For example, in `SecretsController`:
+For example, suppose we've added a `Secret` model and associations such that a user `has_many :secrets` and a secret `belongs_to :user`.
+If we don't want anyone but the secret's owner to see a secret, then in `SecretsController`:
 ```ruby
   def show
     @secret = Secret.find(params[:id])